esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 Then why does this happen so often?
 Marcy mentions one reason:
 - It can be tricky to style! 🧑‍🎨

 So don't do a custom form with divs!
-Use `<form>` and get lots of access
+Use `<form>` and get lots of accessibility wins for free.

+One of the most important accessibility features that is mentioned is adding labels to inputs and textareas in a form.

+Benefits of labels 🥳